akramboussanni/mawaqitnode/README.md

 - Config + modular code (disable piezo, oled, etc. before build)

 ## Installation
 Project is built using PlatformIO.
-Modify `config.template.cpp` to fit your setup, then rename it to `config.cpp`.
+Modify `config.cpp.example` to fit your setup, then rename it to `config.cpp`.

 ## Developers
 If you would like to modify this for your own components, the screen/sound drivers can be modified @ `lib/drivers/hardware`.